mjellis-cbe/Courses-ECH157/Lectures/ModelBasedControl/model-based_control.md

 ### Direct Synthesis Controllers

+- Specify closed-loop transfer function
+- No guarantees that resulting controller is implementable
 - Lower-order processes and closed-loop transfer functions, i.e., $q(s)$ yields familiar control laws with explicit formulas for parameters
 - Similar approaches may be applied to develop a inverse response compensator and direct synthesis controller for processes with inverse response
 - Special treatment for case of RHP zeros (robust stability)